navaishkhan/threads-feature-implementation/README.md

 ## Contents
 1. **database/001_add_threads_support.sql** - The PostgreSQL migrations to extend the channels and messages tables.
-2. **ackend/threads.controller.js** - Node.js/Express routes for creating, listing, and managing thread states (Open/Closed/Archived).
+2. **backend/threads.controller.js** - Node.js/Express routes for creating, listing, and managing thread states (Open/Closed/Archived).
-3. **rontend/ThreadCreationModal.jsx** - The desktop/mobile responsive UI popup for initiating a thread.
+3. **frontend/ThreadCreationModal.jsx** - The desktop/mobile responsive UI popup for initiating a thread.
-4. **rontend/ThreadInlineBox.jsx** - The React component that renders the indented thread box with the reply connecting line below the parent message.
+4. **frontend/ThreadInlineBox.jsx** - The React component that renders the indented thread box with the reply connecting line below the parent message.

 ## Implementation Notes
 * **Mobile Initiation:** To implement this on Mobile, simply attach a long-press listener to the Message bubbles that triggers the exact same ThreadCreationModal used on desktop.
 * **Snowflake IDs:** The backend uses standard snowflake timestamps for Thread IDs, ensuring they are API-compatible with existing Channel IDs.
 * **Routing:** As requested, threads are treated as sub-channels.
 When routing in React Router, map /:communityId/:channelId/:threadId to render the exact same Chat View component used for parent channels.

-Good luck with the bounty submission!